 Term began in January as normal, but due to the new national lockdown and continued restrictions from the Government, to offer some level of stability to our students, we made the very difficult decision that all classroom-based teaching activity will be delivered online for the entirety of the Spring Term.
-A few exempt courses resumed in-person teaching on Monday 4 January.
-On Monday 22 February the Prime Minister announced that a small number of other courses with practical or creative elements would also be able to resume access to specialist teaching spaces, resumed in-person teaching from 8 March.
+A few exempt courses resumed in-person teaching on 4 January and a small number of students on creative or practical courses, which require access to specialist teaching spaces, resumed in-person teaching from 8 March.

 We know that moving to online only for classroom-based teaching will have different implications for different subjects/disciplines and we will work closely with Departments to understand the impact and we may need to find alternative ways to meet your programme learning outcomes.